 03. Is it better to snorkel with fins?

-From the onset, it is great to point out that fins are not necessary when snorkeling.
+From the onset, it is great to point out that fins are unnecessary when snorkeling.
 But it is better to use a pair because of their advantages onboard.
 One of the benefits is they offer excellent control capabilities in solid currents.

 04. What kind of fins are best for snorkeling?